chrisnoonan98675/site/xl-test/how-to/using-xl-test-dashboards.markdown

 To see all available dashboards, click **Dashboards** in the top navigation bar.

-For information about creating a new dashboard, refer to [link](/xl-test/how-to/create-a-dashboard.html).
+For information about creating a new dashboard, refer to [Create a dashboard in XL Test](/xl-test/how-to/create-a-dashboard.html).

 ## Working with view mode